potassco/asprilo/docs/specification.md

 - robots

-### Dimensions of Shelf Clusters<a id="org992f834"></a>
+### Reachability of Shelves<a id="org3a09c86"></a>

-In conjunction with the [interiors layout](#cid-d70674e1-8273-4abb-8ebf-b05f261c621a), we consider the dimension of rectangular shelf cluster in x- and y-directions.
+A shelf is *reachable* if it can be carried to each picking station without moving other shelves to clear path.
+A warehouse fulfills the *shelf-reachability* criterion if all shelves are reachable.

+### Floor Size<a id="orgfdb512c"></a>

+We consider the floor size in terms of number of grid nodes.
+Naturally, in the case that the floor is a regular grid (instead of a partial one), it suffices to specify the x- and y-dimensions of the grid to entail the number of grid nodes.

 ### Ratio Between The Number of Shelves and Storage Nodes<a id="orgeb55f10"></a><sup><a id="fnr.1.100" class="footref" href="#fn.1">1</a></sup>